leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

 will act in disregard of the many (those we label as the exceptions, the "bad apples").
-We should collectively and democratically decide, as a people, what our societal agreement is, which these agreements can affect/effect services of society, even those with "necessary heirarchy" like the military, those services are still ultimately accountable and managed by the people, rather than what we have now where elites decide to go to war on our behalf (iraq, afghanistan, libya, etc.).  historically war has not been the role of the people but rather the role of people in power to decide.  if you seem to agree with these ideals, then why prevent yourself--why not aim for something better? surely statist capitalism is not the end all be all (in fact capitalist relaism is a book which describes the problem in society now where we cannot imagine existence without capitalism [and i would say statism as well]).  "if you're not a utopianist you're schmuck." and so anarchism provides a framework you apparently agree with that we can move toward through revolutionary actions of making anarchism paradigm.
+We should collectively and democratically decide, as a people, what our societal agreement is, which these agreements can affect/effect services of society, even those with "necessary hierarchy" like the military, those services are still ultimately accountable and managed by the people, rather than what we have now where elites decide to go to war on our behalf (Iraq, Afghanistan, Libya, etc.).
+Historically war has not been the role of the people but rather the role of people in power to decide.
+If you seem to agree with these ideals, then why prevent yourself--why not aim for something better?
+Surely statist capitalism is not the end all be all (in fact _Capitalist Realism_ is a book which describes the problem in society now where we cannot imagine existence without capitalism [and i would say statism as well]).
+"If you're not a utopianist you're schmuck," and so anarchism provides a framework you apparently agree with that we can move toward through revolutionary actions of making anarchism paradigm.

-Q: I think that any violent means to change society will inherently result in a worse system and I think that the system is too entrenched to be changed nonviolently
+Q: I think that any violent or sudden means to change society will inherently result in a worse system and I think that the system is too entrenched to be changed nonviolently.

 A: I personally am a pacifist-but this is likely a position of privilege.
 It's important to realize legislative violence exists and that almost all "peaceful movements" that drastically changed society have been accompanied by an equal violent movement along side it.
-So it's conflicting but utlimately i would say that 1.
+So it's conflicting but ultimately I would say that 1.
 I'm a pacifist and I don't believe killing people to get things done, and 2.
 Zizek brings up how in _V for Vendetta_ ends with the government being overthrown.
-The problem is what happens in _V for Vendetta: Part 2_, what happens after they've overthrown the government requires a specific plan or something worse will take its place.  i don't believe in violent overthrows, but this does trace back to something important: that anrchism is concerned with the practical implementation, the actual plan of an alternative to capitalist statism.
+The problem is what happens in _V for Vendetta: Part 2_, what happens after they've overthrown the government requires a specific plan or something worse will take its place.
+I don't believe in violent overthrows, but this does trace back to something important: that anarchism is concerned with the practical implementation, the actual plan of an alternative to capitalist statism.
 This is the failing of the left: an inability to provide an actual alternative rather than kneejerk "poverty is bad" type protests .
 Zizek